isomerpages/mol-services/_government-services/plan-my-family-finances.md

       <input type="checkbox" id="medisave-101">
       <label class="tab-label" for="medisave-101">What is MediSave?</label>
       <div class="tab-content">
     <p>MediSave is a CPF member’s personal healthcare savings account.
-Working members save between 8% to 10.5% (depending on age) of your monthly salary in their MediSave Account.
+Working members save between 8% to 10.5% (depending on age) of their monthly salary in their MediSave Account.
 This helps members set aside part of their income for healthcare expenses, especially those incurred during retirement years.</p>
   <ul>
     <li>Your parents would have their own MediSave if they have ever made CPF contributions, or someone in the family has made voluntary top-ups for them before.</li>
     <li>Your parents may have also received further MediSave top-ups under the Pioneer Generation or Merdeka Generation Packages.</li>